Generic Name: tazemetostat

 Generic Version Available: No

-Tazverik is an EZH2 methyltransferase inhibitor approved for the treatment of inoperable epithelioid sarcoma, a type of soft tissue cancer.
+Tazverik is an EZH2 methyltransferase inhibitor approved for the treatment of inoperable epithelioid sarcoma (a type of soft tissue cancer) and for relapsed or refractory follicular lymphoma.

 Tazverik is taken as a pill twice daily with or without food.